Odex64/SFR/README.md

 # Features

 ## Skins
 There are tons of new items and colors you can equip.
-Some of theme even have a tertiary color.
+Some of them even have a tertiary color.
 <img src="docs/Skins.gif" alt="Skins"/>

 ## Weapons